udos86/ng-dynamic-forms/README.md

 ng2 Dynamic Forms is a **rapid form development library** based on the official Angular 2 [**dynamic forms cookbook**](https://angular.io/docs/ts/latest/cookbook/dynamic-form.html).
-It simplifies the time-consuming work of implementing reactive Angular 2 forms by building upon a layer of maintainable form control models to fully automate form UI creation and synchronization.
+It simplifies the time-consuming work of implementing reactive Angular 2 forms by building upon a layer of maintainable form control models to **fully automate form UI creation**.

 Therefore it provides a set of **dynamic UI components** with out of the box support for **[Bootstrap](http://getbootstrap.com)**, **[Foundation](http://foundation.zurb.com/)**, **[Material 2](https://github.com/angular/material2)** and more.